• CONTACT

 Support BVA

 Molly B is a native of the Miami Valley and has lived here her entire life.
-Just over three years ago she lost most of her vision, and late in 2021 she lost all of it.
-She’s always loved art exhibits, museums, galleries, and most any type of art, really.
-Since her complete loss of vision, Molly had searched for blind-accessible exhibits but found very few options and none close to home.
-She decided to put together an exhibit here, and with help from both the sighted and visually impaired community, she will bring art back to life for the visually impaired in Dayton and beyond.
+Just over five years ago she lost most of her ability to see, and late in 2021 she lost all of it.
+She’s always loved art exhibits, museums, galleries, and most any type of art.
+Since her complete loss of sight, Molly had searched for blind-accessible exhibits but found very few options and none close to home.
+She decided to put together an exhibit here, and with help from both artists and sponsors, she will bring art back to life for the visually impaired in Dayton, and beyond.

 Art that engages more than just the traditional sight and/or sound is called Multisensory art and is becoming more popular as artists seek new ways to express themselves, and the visually impaired reap the benefits of this expression through works like sniffable paintings and 3-D pictures that are viewed through sound.